sasjs/sasjs.io/docs/backend/buildviya.md

 ## Services

-To create services on Viya you are firstly going to need to be an **Administator** in order to access the consul token.
-You also need write access to a location in the files service (eg `/public/somewhere`).
+There are three main ways to create services in Viya:

+1) Manually through the `/SASJobExecution` interface
+2) As part of a build process using [sasjs-cli](https://sasjs.io/sasjs/sasjs-cli/)
+3) Using code in SAS Studio.

-### Open SAS Studio and Compile Macros
+## SAS Studio

-Simply run the following
+To follow the below, you'll need to compile the MacroCore library into your session.
+To do this, simply run the following
 ```
 filename mc url "https://raw.githubusercontent.com/macropeople/macrocore/master/mc_all.sas";
 %inc mc;